Board of Directors

 Currently in Brooklyn, Chris leads the Audio Department for educational technology companies Nearpod and Flocabulary.
 He is most passionate about how storytelling can improve communities.

-Chris heads up our Summer Scholar Alumni Network which connects our alumni monthly to share ideas, opportunities, and strategies in reaching their personal & professional goals.
+Chris has worked with our Summer Scholar Alumni Network which connects our alumni monthly to share ideas, opportunities, and strategies in reaching their personal & professional goals.

 Ellen Kentner, Secretary/Treasurer

-Ellen initiated and coordinated civil rights attorney and author Bryan Stevenson’s first appearance in West Palm Beach in 2016 and co-facilitated the first Sacred Ground program in Southeast Florida in 2020-2021.
+Ellen has a passion for justice work.
+She initiated and coordinated civil rights attorney and author [Just Mercy] Bryan Stevenson’s first appearance in West Palm Beach in 2016 and co-facilitated the first Sacred Ground program in Southeast Florida in 2020-2021.
 Sacred Ground is a film and readings-based dialogue series on race, created through the Episcopal Church’s Becoming Beloved Community initiative, focused on racial healing, reconciliation and justice in our personal lives, our work, and our society.

 Transfer Success Program